saghul/pycares/PYPIREADME.rst

 From the top level directory, run: ``python -m unittest -v``

-NOTE: Running the tests requires internet access and are somewhat environment sensitive because real DNS quesries are made, there is no mocking.
+NOTE: Running the tests requires internet access and are somewhat environment sensitive because real DNS queries are made, there is no mocking.
 If you observe a failure that the CI cannot reproduce, please try to setup an environment as close as the current CI.